Hôtel du Cap

 The Hôtel du Cap-Eden-Roc or simply Hôtel du Cap is a resort hotel in Antibes on the French Riviera.
-Opened in 1870 as a private mansion under the name Villa Soleil, it became a hotel in 1889.
+Opened in 1870 after a grand launch party as a private mansion under the name Villa Soleil, it became a hotel in 1889.

 History

-The founder of France's Le Figaro newspaper, Hippolyte de Villemessant, built the Villa Soleil in 1869 for writers seeking inspiration.
+The founder of France's Le Figaro newspaper, Hippolyte de Villemessant, built the Villa Soleil between 1865 and 1870, in the Napoleon III architectural style, for writers seeking inspiration.
 In 1887, Italian hotelier Antoine Sella bought the property, and opened the Grand Hôtel du Cap in 1889.

-In 1914, the Eden Roc pavilion (event space) was built 400 yards away from the main hotel.
+In 1914, Antoine Sella built the Eden Roc pavilion (event space) was built 400 yards away from the main hotel in a more nautical-inspired design.
 Gerald and Sara Murphy, a young American couple who had expatriated to France in the 1920s, once rented the hotel for an entire summer, a unique event for the era as the French Riviera was not a summer destination at the time, but a winter escape for the wealthy.
 With the Murphys came many writers and artists of the Lost Generation, including F. Scott Fitzgerald and Ernest Hemingway.
 Fitzgerald immortalized it as the Hôtel des Etrangers in Tender Is the Night.
 Marc Chagall made sketches in one of the shady beachside cabanas after their construction in the 1960s.

+During World War One the hotel was used as an American Red Cross convalescent home for the rehabilitation and recovery of hundreds of wounded soldiers and nurses.
+This time started to change the tourism landscape of the French Riviera; this area was historically seen as a winter destination and too hot in summer.
+However, when Antoine Sella saw the Red Cross nurses swimming in the sea to cool off he was inspired to build a seawater pool, which was the start of the French Riviera's summer season.

 In 1931, when Antoine (Antonio) Sella died, the running of the hotel passed to his son André (Andrea) who developed the hotel to a new level.
 The Kennedy family summered here in 1938 when John F. Kennedy was 21 years old.
 Guests included Marlene Dietrich, Orson Welles, the Duke and Duchess of Windsor, Winston Churchill and Charles De Gaulle.
 Elizabeth Taylor and Richard Burton conducted an affair and honeymooned there.
 The hotel has traditionally been a particular favourite of film stars, especially during the annual Cannes Film Festival.